 Will they grow where I live?

 Golly, that all depends where you live.
-They are hardy in zones – 3a- 9b and you can go to the USDA Plant Hardiness Zone Map to figure out your zone.
+They are hardy in zones – 3a- 9b.
+If you don’t already know your gardening zone, you can go to the USDA Plant Hardiness Zone Map, input your zip code and it will tell you your zone.

 Do Limelight hydrangea bloom on old or new wood?

 Glad you asked.
 They bloom on new wood, which is another way of saying new growth.